Who we are

 Lauren E. Sergio, PhD

-York Tier I Research Chair in Brain Health and Skilled Performance
+York Tier I Research Chair in Brain Health and Gender in Action

 Research Scientists